zinDante/App-Designs/README.md

 # App-Designs
-page designs for some apps
+Some of my page designs 🙂